Jennifer Barredo, Ph.D.

 meghan_gonsalves@brown.edu

 Dr. Gonsalves is a Postdoctoral Researcher and Core Staff Scientist for the Providence VA Center for Neurorestoration and Neurotechnology.
 She joined CfNN in October 2023 after receiving her PhD in Neuroscience from Brown University in July 2023; she also holds an ScM in Behavioral and Social Health Sciences and ScB in Cognitive Neuroscience with Honors from Brown.
-Dr. Gonsalves uses proton magnetic resonance spectroscopy and functional magnetic resonance imaging to explore the etiology and neuromodulatory treatment of affective disorders.
-Her work with Dr. Barredo will continue to expand on her doctoral work in these areas and also investigate the neural underpinnings of suicidality and personality disorders in veterans.
+Dr. Gonsalves uses proton magnetic resonance spectroscopy and functional magnetic resonance imaging to explore the etiology and neuromodulatory treatment of affective disorders and suicidality.
+Her work with Dr. Barredo continues to expand on her doctoral work in these areas and also investigates the neural underpinnings of personality disorders and anger/aggression in Veterans.